 For the class of 2020 and beyond, students will need to complete at least 5 credits of internship to meet the LCHS graduation requirements.
 This includes completing a resume, an interview, a financial literacy course, 50 hours of an internship, and a formal reflection of their internship experience.
 The internship hours can be completed over a summer if previously approved by the internship coordinator.
 Most of this course is completed independently and outside of the regular class schedule.
-Students are encouraged to complete this graduation requirement during their junior or senior years after they have completed the 10th grade Leadership program.
-The 10th grade Leadership program helps students determine their strengths and interests and how those align with certain careers.
+Students are encouraged to complete this graduation requirement during their junior or senior years.
 The goal of the internship requirement is for students to intentionally explore a career in which they have interest.